Back

 Details:

-In this example, we need to get the variable x all alone.
-To do this we add the inverse of \(\dfrac{5}{9}\) to both sides of the equation.
+In this example, you need to get the variable x all alone.
+To do this, add the inverse of \(\dfrac{5}{9}\) to both sides of the equation.

-We add \(-\dfrac{5}{9}\) to both sides.
+Add \(-\dfrac{5}{9}\) to both sides.

 This is a picture of the equation x+\frac{5}{9}=\frac{1}{3}.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 On the second line x+\frac{5}{9}+ -\frac{5}{9}=\frac{1}{3}+ -\frac{5}{9} is written.